-- 1. Broadening and intensifying action on employment and labour - 2.
-Setting up a framework for national monitoring processes in the field of employment and labour
+- 1. Broadening and intensifying action on employment and labour with a focus on vulnerable groups, including youth and women - 2.
+Developing the framework for national monitoring processes in the field of employment and labour

 Employment

-Technical Support 29.418,28
+Technical Support 31.189,76

-Platforms, regional experts groups meetings & conferences 40.000,00
+Platforms, regional experts groups meetings & conferences 87.500,00

 Follow-up and monitoring 25.071,42

 Outreach & Visibility 28.500,00

-Employment Total 122.989,70
+Employment Total 172.261,18